 Certifications: CBT, TF-CBT

-Andrea Rosenkranz, MA, LMHC, CMHSDoctoral Candidate - Psychology - California Southern University
+Andrea Rosenkranz, LMHC, CMHSDoctoral Candidate - Psychology - California Southern University

 MA - Psychology - Argosy University